 Many wholefoods or food products - including wholegrains, legumes, fruits and vegetables, and dairy and dairy alternatives - contain some naturally occurring sugars and sometimes small amounts of added sugars.
 These natural sugars and added sugars are combined with fibre and nutrients, helping to slow down the release of sugar into your blood stream – keeping your blood sugars or blood glucose levels stable.

 The small amounts of natural or added sugars from these wholefoods won't impact your health, but avoiding wholefoods will.
 Many research studies show that having low intakes of protective wholefoods can increase your risk of:

 chronic diseases like heart disease, diabetes, osteoporosis and some cancers

 reduced energy levels

 poor mood and depression.

 Avoiding wholefoods is not the answer.
-It's ‘free’ sugars or foods with large amounts of added sugars that we need to limit.
+It's foods and beverages with large amounts of added sugars that we need to limit.

-So what does less than 10% of ‘free’ or added sugars look like?
+So what does less than 10% of ‘free’ sugars look like?

 This is not much when you consider that a small bottle of soft drink contains around 16 teaspoons and a small chocolate bar around 8 teaspoons.

-The New Zealand Nutrition survey showed that many New Zealanders exceed WHO’s recommendation of ‘free’ or added sugar each day!
+The New Zealand Nutrition survey showed that many New Zealanders exceed WHO’s recommendation of ‘free’ sugar each day.
 The key contributors are non-alcoholic beverages and sugar and sweets.